libamtrack/web/docs/jsons.rst

 * **defaultYAxisType** (*string*, ["log", "linear"]) - specifies scale of Y-axis, if not provided "linear" will be applied

-* **plotType** (*string*, ["lines", "points"]) - radio button that allows to determine if plot will be display as points or line.
+* **plotType** (*string*, ["lines", "points"]) - button that allows to determine if plot will be display as points or line.
 When not provided button will not be displayed and plot type will be "line"

 .. _dictjson: